YAGoOaR/airbus-ship-detection/README.md

 ![result_demo](https://github.com/YAGoOaR/Images/blob/main/PythonSegmentation/result_demo.png?raw=true)

 > View output demo to see more prediction results on test data.<br>
+> For the demonstration images, I selected 128 of the first images from test data I see a ship on.
+> There are too many images without ships, so I decided to select images with ships manually.
 > [Demo outputs (images with ships only)](output_demo)

 The model may sometimes struggle with ships that have a really tiny size that I can barely see with my eyes.
 That's because I reduced the input size to half the initial size so such ship does not cover much pixels in the model's input.
 The solution can be very simple.
 768x768 image can be divided into 4 384x384 images and processed separately.
 Or just zoom in better when making such photos.
 The problem is that I can't train a model on bigger image size while not having sufficient computational resources.
 That's why I decided to train on 384x384.